Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Results

 \subsection{High-voltage BD behavior during conditioning}

 Typically, during the conditioning, the samples should reach stable field level with a BD rate below 1$\times10^{-5}$ BD/pulse.
 This value, calculated by averaging over the last 10 million pulses, is called the saturation field.
-Due to the stochastic nature of the conditioning process, before the saturation field is reached, the fields can fluctuate at different levels.
-These fluctuations are of interest, and one of the factors that can describe it is the overall maximum attained field and number of pulses and BDs needed to reach that field.
-The comparison of the conditioning curves for all the samples is shown in fig.~\ref{fig:conds_comparison} and the main information extracted from the measurements is given in table~\ref{tab:conditioning}.
+Due to the conditioning process's stochastic nature, the fields can fluctuate at different levels before the saturation field is reached.
+These fluctuations are of interest, and one of the factors that can describe them is the overall maximum attained field and the number of pulses and BDs needed to reach that field.
+The comparison of the conditioning curves for all the samples is shown in Fig.~\ref{fig:conds_comparison} and the main information extracted from the measurements is given in Table~\ref{tab:conditioning}.
+The gap size was determined using capacitance measurements of the cooled system and was the primary source of uncertainties listed in the table.
 The automatic conditioning algorithm dictates the constant slope visible during the first part of the conditioning, as voltage is ramped at a constant rate.